The Relational Origins of Rules in Online Communities: Background

-A distinct tradition within organizational ecology treats organizational behavior as contingent on environmental factors that can promote either variation or conformity in organizational structure \citep{cyert_behavioraltheory_1963, hannan_populationecology_1977}.
-This ``organizational ecology'' perspective seeks to explain how organizations may differentiate themselves to avoid direct competition and to meet diverse and specialized needs of audiences or markets \citep{carroll_whymicrobrewery_2000}.
-While the new institutionalists focused on explaining organizational similarity (i.e., why are organizations so similar?), ecologists focused on variation (i.e., why are organizations so different?).
-The organizational ecology approach has been echoed by social computing scholars who note that communities can range immensely in their topics, scales, goals, and norms \citep{chandrasekharan_internetshidden_2018, weld_whatmakes_2021, teblunthuis_identifyingcompetition_2022, zhu_impactmembership_2014, zhu_effectivenessshared_2013,hwang_whypeople_2021}.
-Drawing explicitly from organizational ecology, \citet{teblunthuis_nocommunity_2022} observes how normative differences between communities with similar topics enable communities to be mutualistic rather than competitive with one another.
+A distinct tradition within organizational sociology treats organizational behavior as contingent on environmental factors that can promote either variation or conformity \citep{cyert_behavioraltheory_1963, hannan_populationecology_1977}.
+This \textit{organizational ecology} perspective explains how organizations may differentiate themselves to avoid direct competition and to meet diverse and specialized needs of audiences or markets \citep{carroll_whymicrobrewery_2000}.
+While the new institutionalists focus on explaining organizational similarity (i.e., why are organizations so similar?), ecologists focus on variation (i.e., why are organizations so different?).
+The organizational ecology approach has been echoed by social computing scholars who note that communities can vary immensely in their topics, scales, goals, and norms \citep{chandrasekharan_internetshidden_2018, weld_whatmakes_2021, teblunthuis_identifyingcompetition_2022, zhu_impactmembership_2014, zhu_effectivenessshared_2013,hwang_whypeople_2021}.
+Drawing explicitly from organizational ecology, \citet{teblunthuis_nocommunity_2022} observe how normative differences between communities with similar topics enable communities to be mutualistic rather than competitive with one another.
 Related work has mapped out ``ecologies'' of the rules and values that would underpin such normative distinctions \citep{chandrasekharan_internetshidden_2018, weld_whatmakes_2021, fiesler_redditrules_2018, nicholson_mastodonrules_2023, hecht_towerbabel_2010}.
-Although researchers have discussed deliberative processes and bureaucratization around rules within specific communities \citep{black_wikipedianot_2008, butler_dontlook_2008}, we do not know of work that seeks to explain how ecologies of community rules form in online contexts.
+Although researchers have discussed deliberative processes and bureaucratization around rules within specific communities \citep{black_wikipedianot_2008, butler_dontlook_2008}, we know of no work that seeks to explain how ecologies of community rules form in online contexts.